AVVI94/Breakpoints.Avalonia/README.md

 #### Set up breakpoints

-To set up the breakpoint values, create a new instance of `Breakpoints.Avalonia.Collections.BreakpointList` and add your desired breakpoint values:
+To set up the breakpoint values, create a new instance of `AVVI94.Breakpoints.Avalonia.Collections.BreakpointList` and add your desired breakpoint values:

 ```cs
 BreakpointList bp = [